 5 Day North Coast 500 Itinerary

-5 days on the North Coast 500 will give you a good amount of time to see many of the sights along the way.
-However, as the going is slower in some parts than others, we’ve tried to balance this itinerary so you get fairly similar amounts of driving time each day.
+Five days on the NC500 gives you a good amount of time to see many of the sights along the way.
+As the going is slower in some parts than others, we’ve paced each day by time behind the wheel rather than miles covered.

 Day 1: Inverness to Wick